Top Biden adviser to meet Palestinian President Abbas on Friday | Law-Order

 Top Biden adviser to meet Palestinian President Abbas on Friday

+The official said U.S.-trained Palestinian security forces had performed "incredibly well" in preventing violence instigated by Hamas in the West Bank after the Oct.
+7 attack, and there were a number of personnel there that could form "some sort of a nucleus" for a future force in the months following Israel's military campaign.
+"This is something we're discussing with the Palestinians and with the Israelis and with regional partners.

-The official said on Thursday that the adviser, Jake Sullivan, would discuss "ongoing efforts to revamp and revitalize" the Palestinian Authority and holding "extremist" settlers accountable for violence against Palestinians.
-The official declined to be named.
+U.S. President Joe Biden's national security adviser will meet with Palestinian President Mahmoud Abbas in Ramallah on Friday about the war in Gaza and ensuring that the Hamas attack on Israel on Oct.
+7 is never repeated, senior U.S. officials said.
+The adviser, Jake Sullivan, will discuss "ongoing efforts to revamp and revitalize" the Palestinian Authority and reining in "extremist settler violence" against Palestinians in the occupied West Bank, said one of the officials, who declined to be named.

 Sullivan said on Thursday that governance of the West Bank and Gaza Strip needs to be connected under a refurbished Palestinian Authority.

-U.S. President Joe Biden's national security adviser will visit Palestinian President Mahmoud Abbas in Ramallah on Friday, according to a U.S. official.
-The official said on Thursday that the adviser, Jake Sullivan, would discuss "ongoing efforts to revamp and revitalize" the Palestinian Authority and holding "extremist" settlers accountable for violence against Palestinians.
-The official declined to be named.

-Sullivan said on Thursday that governance of the West Bank and Gaza Strip needs to be connected under a refurbished Palestinian Authority.
-He also told Israel's Channel 12 television that he spoke with Prime Minister Benjamin Netanyahu about Israel shifting from high-intensity military operations in Gaza to a more precise and targeted phase.
+The official said U.S.-trained Palestinian security forces had performed "incredibly well" in preventing violence instigated by Hamas in the West Bank after the Oct.
+7 attack, and there were a number of personnel there that could form "some sort of a nucleus" for a future force in the months following Israel's military campaign.

+"This is something we're discussing with the Palestinians and with the Israelis and with regional partners.
+And it very much remains a work in progress," the official said.
+"That is one idea of many."
+Biden remained strongly committed to a two-state solution, but that could not happen as long as Hamas remained the dominant power in Gaza, the official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)